mikedilger/solvent/README.md

 depgraph.mark_as_satisfied(["e","c"]);
 ```

-The algorithm is deterministic, so while multiple sequences may
+The algorithm is not deterministic, and may give a different answer each
-satisfy the dependency requirements, solvent will always yield the
-same answer.
+time it is run.
+Beware.

 Dependency cycles are detected and will cause a panic!()